xarray-contrib/xarray-indexes/docs/blocks/ndpoint.md

 `lat_rho` and `lon_rho` coordinate variables (in degrees).
 The default kd-tree structure used by {py:class}`~xarray.indexes.NDPointIndex` isn't best suited for these latitude and longitude coordinates.
 Fortunately, there a way of using alternative structures.
-Here let's use {py:class}`sklearn.neighbors.BallTree` with the `haversine` distance metric.
+Here let's use {py:class}`sklearn.neighbors.BallTree`, which supports providing distance metrics such as `haversine` that will better work with latitude and longitude data.

 ```{code-cell} python
 from sklearn.neighbors import BallTree